intel/dffml/docs/plugins/dffml_model.rst

 - batchsize: Integer

   - default: 20
-  - Number repos to pass through in an epoch
+  - Number records to pass through in an epoch

 - shuffle: Boolean

   - default: True
-  - Randomise order of repos in a batch
+  - Randomise order of records in a batch

 - steps: Integer